GPBA Professional Training Standards for Breathworkers

 12. Continuing Professional Education Requirements

-National registration bodies may require annual postgraduate education.
-It is not the job of the training schools to determine the nature and amount of ongoing professional personal development requirements.
+National registration bodies may require annual post graduate education.
+It is not the job of the training schools to determine the nature and amount of ongoing professional personal development requirement.
 The schools may provide the training to meet these requirements but they are not responsible for ensuring that their graduates participate in ongoing professional development.
 That is the job of the national registration body.
-But in countries where there is no national body, the training establishment could make suggestions or offer guidelines for graduates.
+But in countries where there is no national body the training establishment could make suggestions or offer guidelines for graduates.